divyanshu01/Matrix-Python/README.md

 * `inputMatrix()`
 >The Function inputs matrix one row at a time, enter the elements seperated by space.

+* `mulMatrix(Matrix obj)`
+>The function returns a `Matrix` object which is the multiplied result of the calling object and the object passed as argument.

 * `printMatrix()`
 >The function displays the matrix on the screen.